Authentication

 Description

 Signs each request using ECDSA P-256 + SHA256.
 Provides integrity, timestamp validation, and replay protection.
-Strongly recommended for production APIs.
+Recommended for server-side and SDK integrations where code can compute a signature per request.

 • Name